npervakov/gatling-tutorial/README.md

 - `POST` request with a string body.

 ### Task 3: Real Scenario
-**Create a Scenario for CoinGecko API**
+**Create a Scenario for ComputerBase Api**
 - go to main page
-   - get all coins
+- get all computers
-   - get coin details for this coin
+- POST create a new computer
-   - go to coin website
+- PUT changes an existing computer
-   - get Historical data
+-
 ### Task 4: Load Profiles
 **Create Load Profiles**
    - Create different load profiles using the same scenario:
-      - 10 users
+      - Regular load
-      - Ramp users
+      - Find maximum
-      - Maximum (30 users)
+      - Stress test

 ### Task 5: Test results
 **Create Tables in Confluence**